Phenomenology of a Kinetic Higgs Portal: Summary and conclusions

-Such non-trivial momentum dependencies can impact the physics of the early Universe.\footnote{They will also affect more broadly astrophysical observations related to strongly interacting dark sectors such as the cusp vs. core anomaly~\cite{deBlok:2009sp}, the `too big to fail' problem~\cite{Boylan-Kolchin:2011qkt} or the missing-satellites problem~\cite{Klypin:1999uc}, e.g. by modifying galaxy core formation and feedback.
-We leave this for the future; results will crucially depend on the hidden sector dynamics.} Especially when the exotic hidden sector scalar is light, the electroweak phase transition can receive significant modifications compared to the SM-expected crossover.
+Such non-trivial momentum dependencies can impact the physics of the early Universe.\footnote{They will also affect more broadly astrophysical observations related to strongly interacting dark sectors such as the cusp vs. core anomaly~\cite{deBlok:2009sp}, the `too big to fail' problem~\cite{Boylan-Kolchin:2011qkt} or the missing-satellites problem~\cite{Klypin:1999uc}, e.g. by modifying galaxy core formation and feedback.} Especially when the exotic hidden sector scalar is light, the electroweak phase transition can receive significant modifications compared to the SM-expected crossover.
 Thus, for lighter hidden sector scalars, the strength of the phase transition can be modified to first-order through the $\eta_{KS}$ coupling.
 This region is tensioned by Higgs signal strength measurements and invisible Higgs decay searches.
 For heavier $S$, $\eta_{KS}$ has a reduced relevance for driving an SFOEWPT.

-Furthermore, the higher-dimensional interactions resurrect the Higgs portal's ability to act as a viable dark matter candidate, satisfying relic abundance and direct detection constraints.
-This parameter region can be experimentally explored at the HL-LHC phase through universal Higgs coupling modifications and changes compared to the SM-expected four top phenomenology.
-A future Higgs factory, such as the widely-discussed FCC-ee, amongst others, will add further discovery potential through an accurate determination of Higgs couplings.
+Furthermore, the higher-dimensional interactions enable the Higgs portal's ability to act as a viable dark matter candidate, satisfying relic abundance and direct detection constraints, in line with the Composite Scalar Dark Matter paradigm.
+The relevant parameter region can be explored at a precision lepton collider such as the widely-discussed FCC-ee, through modifications of the Higgs width and a small invisible branching ratio, that is beyond the sensitivity of the LHC.